13 Sources

 Copy Link

-Google is testing and implementing ads in AI chatbot conversations through its AdSense network, partnering with AI startups to monetize the growing trend of conversational AI experiences.
+Google is quietly testing and expanding its AdSense network to include ads within AI chatbot conversations, partnering with AI startups to monetize the growing trend of AI-powered information search.

-Google, the tech giant known for its dominance in digital advertising, is making a significant move into the realm of AI-powered conversations.
-The company has begun testing and implementing ads within AI chatbot interfaces through its AdSense network, signaling a potential shift in how digital advertising may evolve in the age of artificial intelligence 1.
+Google, the tech giant known for its dominant position in digital advertising, is making a significant move into the realm of AI-powered conversations.
+The company has begun testing and expanding its AdSense network to include advertisements within AI chatbot interactions, a development that could reshape the landscape of online advertising and AI-driven information search 1.

-While Google pushes forward with this innovative approach to advertising, it continues to face scrutiny over its dominance in the online ad space.
-Recent legal challenges, including an EU antitrust case and a US judge's ruling on Google's ad monopoly, highlight the complex landscape the company must navigate 5.
+As Google ventures into this new advertising territory, it continues to face scrutiny over its dominance in the online ad space.
+Recent legal challenges include an EU antitrust case and a US judge's ruling on Google's monopoly in online ad exchanges and publisher ad servers 5.
+These ongoing regulatory concerns may impact the company's strategies in the evolving AI advertising landscape.

 2 Sources